 The California Department of Fish and Game plants catchable rainbow trout every year at the state park in Coloma from the opening of trout season in April into summer.

-The best fishing below Chili Bar is during the weekdays, when flows have been running at the minimum to sustain fishery flows.
+The best fly fishing is below Greenwood Creek is during the weekdays, when flows have been running at the minimum to sustain fishery flows.
 Low levels, however, make for difficult boat access.
-Good bank fishing access is available through trails downstream from the park and just above the Highway 193 bridge at Chili Bar.
+Good bank fishing access is available through trails downstream about 1.5 miles from the parking lot.
+Follow the trail to the river and head downstream, there are several access points to fish from.